nchenderson/elements-nonpar-stat/docs/09-bootstrap.md

 * Let's do a small simulation to see how the Normal approximation confidence interval compares with bootstrap-based confidence intervals.

-* We will compare the Normal-approximation confidence interval with both the standard-error-based bootstrap confidence interval and the quantile-based bootstrap confidence interval.
+* We will compare the Normal-approximation confidence interval with both the standard error bootstrap confidence interval and the percentile bootstrap confidence interval.